pmpakos/sparse_survey_evaluation/deps/README.md

-# This is where all the external libraries code is stored.
+# This is where all the external libraries code are stored.

+Run all "install" scripts before running any benchmarks.